MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing.md

 | Teradata database (RxTeradata) | X |   | X |   |
 | SQL Server database (RxSqlServerData) |   |   |   | X |

 Even when using a single data source type, however, there may be some differences depending on the file system type and compute context.
 For example, the .xdf files created on the Hadoop File System are somewhat different from .xdf files created in a non-distributed file system.
-(See the [*RevoScaleR Hadoop Getting Started Guide*](scaler-hadoop-getting-started.md) for details.)
+For more information, see [Get Started with ScaleR on Hadoop](scaler-hadoop-getting-started.md).
 Similarly, prediction in a distributed compute context requires that the data be split across the available nodes.
-(See ["Managing Distributed Data"](#managing-distributed-data) for details.)
+See ["Managing Distributed Data"](#managing-distributed-data) for details.

 ### Waiting and Non-waiting Compute Contexts

 By default, compute contexts are *waiting* (or *blocking*), that is, your R session waits for results from the job before returning control to you.
-For most RevoScaleR jobs, which return in a few seconds to perhaps a minute for a large data logistic regression, this is an appropriate choice.
+For most ScaleR jobs, which return in a few seconds to perhaps a minute for a large data logistic regression, this is an appropriate choice.
 However, when running a big job (several minutes to several hours) on a cluster, it is often useful to send the job off to the cluster and then to be able to continue working in your local R session.
 In this case, you can specify the compute context to be *non-waiting* (or *non-blocking*), in which case an object containing information about the pending job is returned and can be used to retrieve results later.
 To set the compute context object to run “no wait” jobs, set the argument *wait* to *FALSE*.
 For more information on non-waiting jobs, see ["Non-Waiting Jobs"](#non-waiting-jobs).

 Another use for non-waiting compute contexts is for massively parallel jobs involving multiple clusters; you define a non-waiting compute context on each cluster, launch all your jobs, then aggregate the results from  all the jobs.